jrpickel/Public-Projects/README.md

 # python
-A collection of various python projects
+A GitHub repository of various projects using R and python.